 - Pre-Public Health

 Preprofessional advisors are available to meet with students during individual appointment sessions and group workshops.
-Students interested in pre-health studies should visit the LAS Pre-Health website http://www.las.uic.edu/students/prehealth for information regarding upcoming workshops and other related information.
-Students can also find information regarding how to schedule an appointment with a pre-health advisor.
+On-demand webinars are also available for students interested in pre-health fields.
+Students interested in preprofessional studies should visit the LAS Pre-Health website or the LAS Pre-Law website for information regarding webinars, upcoming workshops, and other related information.
+Students can also find information regarding how to schedule an appointment with a pre-health or pre-law advisor.

-Preprofessional studies in Pre-Dentistry, Pre-Law, Pre-Medicine, Pre-Occupational Therapy, Pre-Physical Therapy, and Pre-Veterinary Medicine require students to complete an undergraduate degree program, including a major and prerequisite course work.
+Preprofessional studies in Pre-Dentistry, Pre-Law, Pre-Medicine, Pre-Occupational Therapy, Pre-Optometry, Pre-Physical Therapy, Pre-Physician Assistant, and Pre-Veterinary Medicine require students to complete an undergraduate degree program, including a major and prerequisite course work.
 In most cases, the bachelor’s degree is required prior to matriculation to the professional program.
-If admitted, students complete a professional degree program and graduate with a postbaccalaureate professional degree.
+If admitted, students complete a professional degree program and graduate with a post-baccalaureate professional degree.

-Preprofessional studies in Pre-Health Information Management, Pre-Nutrition, Pre-Nursing, and Pre-Public Health require students to complete at least two years of undergraduate study prior to admission to a different UIC college.
+Preprofessional studies in Pre-Nursing and the Bachelor of Science in Pharmaceutical Science require students to complete at least two years of undergraduate study prior to admission to the major in a different UIC college.
 In some instances, completion of a particular program may take more time than anticipated if the student needs to satisfy prerequisites, or when a student does not take courses in the proper sequence.
 If admitted, students complete at least two additional years of undergraduate study in the program and graduate with a bachelor’s degree.

 Preprofessional study in Pre-Pharmacy requires students to complete a minimum of two years of undergraduate study prior to admission to the College of Pharmacy.
+In most cases, three years of undergraduate study are needed to complete the prerequisite course work.
 A majority of the students admitted to the College of Pharmacy have completed a bachelor’s degree at the time of matriculation.
-If admitted, students complete four additional years of study in the UIC College of Pharmacy and graduate with a doctor of pharmacy degree.
+If admitted, students complete four additional years of study in the UIC College of Pharmacy and graduate with a doctor of pharmacy (PharmD) degree.